Book Reviews - April 2001

 Keywords: Silicon Valley, Jim Clark, John Chambers, Tom Jermoluk, Netscape, Excite, @Home, Silicon Graphics, Hyperion, Healthscape, Healtheon, myCFO, 4th of April 1994

-Read more about other books in a similar style:
+Reviews of books written in a similar style:

-My review of Matt Beaumont's "e"
+My review of Matt Beaumont's e

-Miss Wyoming by Douglas Coupland
+Miss Wyoming

 fiction

-311 pages, ISBN: 0-00-225983-4
+ISBN: 0-00-225983-4

 I rate this book 8/10: